jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figure>

 ### Bringing TEK into the Classroom
 Since the first day of class, I have tried to make it clear that this wasn’t a course about plants in isolation, but about plants as part of ecological and cultural systems, and that humans are and always have been a part of both.
 Throughout the semester, we read and discussed *Braiding Sweetgrass* by Robin Wall Kimmerer.
-Kimmerer, a plant ecologist and Citizen of Potawatomi Nation, bridges Western science and Indigenous knowledge with humility and insight.
-Her chapter on the Three Sisters became a cornerstone for our class.
-She writes not only about the biological facilitation of one another (corn offering structure, beans fixing nitrogen, squash shielding the soil), but also about their moral teachings: interdependence, generosity, and community.
+Kimmerer, a plant ecologist and Citizen of Potawatomi Nation, bridges Western science and Indigenous knowledge.
+Her chapter on the Three Sisters was a cornerstone for our class.
+She writes not only about the biological facilitation among the sisters (corn offering structure, beans fixing nitrogen, squash shielding the soil), but also about their moral teachings: interdependence, generosity, and community.

 ### The Experiment: Monocultures vs. Polycultures
-We asked: How does planting the Three Sisters together compare to growing each crop alone?
+We asked: How does planting the Three Sisters together compare to growing each plant alone?
 What happens when we swap in different species of legumes; do they change the outcomes for corn and squash?
-And how do these relationships play out in different environmental contexts?
+And how do these relationships play out in different environmental contexts (i.e., different nutrient availability)?

 <figure>
 <a href="babycorn.jpg/"><img